 One of the best ways to understand the people of Palestine and their struggle for justice is to go there yourself.
 With knowledgeable leadership and guidance, you can see both Holy Land sites and meet and talk with Palestinians and Israelis who oppose the occupation and are working for justice for the Palestinian people.
 MennoPIN recommends the following tours taking place in the upcoming months.
 Go to Palestine, expand your knowledge of the Palestine-Israeli conflict and hear from those working on the ground for justice and peace in the Holy Land.

 Christian Peacemaker Teams Delegations to Palestine/Israel.
-Five CPT delegations will occur in 2019:
+Three more CPT delegations will occur in 2019

 - October 22 – November 5 (Harvest Delegation)

 Delegates will meet with Palestinian and Israeli human rights representatives and peace workers in Jerusalem and Bethlehem.
 They will visit Palestinian families whose home and livelihoods are threatened by expanding Israeli settlements.
 They will travel to the city of Al Khalil (Hebron) and the village of At-Tuwani in the South Hebron Hills and experience firsthand CPT’s work alongside Israeli and Palestinian partners.
 They will challenge the structural violence of the Occupation through nonviolent public witness.
 For more information and how to apply, click here.

 Eyewitness Palestine Delegations.
 One more delegation is planned for 2019: